 What is ‘let-to-buy’?

-Not everyone has heard of this option, but essentially it means letting out the property you currently live in so that you can purchase a new place.
-You might try this if you’re struggling to sell your current home, or if you simply want to keep it as an investment.
+This essentially means letting out the property you currently live in so that you can buy a new home.
+You might try this if you’re struggling to sell your home, or if you want to keep it as an investment.

 Can I make money as a property developer?

-If you’re tempted by this route, aim to have a safety margin to cushion you if prices don’t rise as you hoped, or if the property takes longer than expected to resell.
-Also factor in the costs of renovation (and remember that estimated costs usually rise considerably).
-But if you’re a DIY fanatic and enjoy a big project, talk to your mortgage adviser about making it happen.
+If you’re tempted by this route, aim to have a safety margin to cushion you if prices don’t rise as you hoped, or if the property takes longer than expected to sell.

 Can I use my holiday home as an AirBnB or similar holiday let?

-Buying a property specifically for your holidays has many attractions, if you love a place enough to go there year after year.
-And when you’re not using it yourself, you can rent it out to other holidaymakers – and the good news is that you may not need a buy-to-let mortgage for this (it can be a normal residential mortgage if you only let it for a few weeks a year; if you plan to let it more regularly, you will need a holiday let mortgage).
+Buying a property for holidays has many attractions, if you love a place enough to go there every year.
+And when you’re not using it yourself, you can rent it out to other holidaymakers.

-Some people choose a purpose-built property to save on tax and avoid anger from local residents who feel they’re being forced out of their native home.
-However, some purpose-built properties don’t have planning permission to be residential all year round, which could affect your future if you want to move there permanently someday.
+Some people choose a purpose-built property to save on tax but they may not have planning permission to be residential all year round, which may affect your future if you want to move there.

-If the property you’re buying is only partly for business purposes and also partly residential, then it will be classed as a mixed-use property.
-A mixed-use property will mean lower stamp duty, though you will of course have to pay other taxes and higher business rates.
+If the property you’re buying is partly for business purposes and partly residential, then it will be classed as a mixed-use property.

 Having second thoughts?